 Halloween Puff Pastry Intestines Recipe

-I use the pre-made Pepperidge Farm Puff Pastry Sheets – found easily at most grocery stores in the frozen pie area.
+PRO TIP: Save your sanity and use the pre-made Pepperidge Farm Puff Pastry Sheets.
+You can find these at most grocery stores in the frozen pie area.
 One box includes two sheets, which seems like a perfect amount for this recipe.

 Thaw the puff pastry according to the instructions on the packaging, then roll out each sheet to about 11 x 14 inches.
 Cut each sheet into four strips, or you could go three strips lengthwise.
 Whichever way will work fine.